rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 ### It travels through time

-With Endgame parts of our core functionality depend on time elapsed.
+With [Endgame](https://endgame.021.gg/) parts of our core functionality depend on time elapsed.
 Primarily, any rental has a rent duration which, well, dictates the amount of seconds a rental will be considered being actively rented.
 In order to test the temporal aspects of the protocol we need to travel forwards in time.
 This way, when a rental has "expired", we can test functionality related to stopping rentals.

-A good practice when dealing with time-sensitive protocols is to make your application depend on block time primarily.
-However, in many cases there's no escaping relying on a browser's `new Date()`.
 This kind of sucks, because we need to synchronize multiple time sources to reflect the same time.
+At the very least the chain's block timestamp and the browser's date.

 In this bonus round we'll implement a few Playwright fixtures which enables us to 1) mock the browser's Date initializer and 2) synchronize our test RPC node so that the latest block timestamp reflects the same time.